Introduction to Marketing Manager

 6. Let branding communications be simple and focused

-Your product will most probably deliver some value in terms of utility, convenience, cutting edge technology, cost-effectiveness, and other positive qualities.
-Therefore it is paramount for the marketer to understand their marketing communications should also be straight forward and simple.
+Your product will probably deliver some value in utility, convenience, cutting-edge technology, cost-effectiveness, and other positive qualities.
+Therefore it is paramount for the marketer to understand their marketing communications should also be straightforward and simple.

-Some experts point out that best campaigns are those that are focused, simple and clear and that will go down the audience.
-One remembers the Thumbs up campaign of yesteryears-‘ refreshing Cola’ or Honda’s campaign for its new motorbike, ‘Navi- whatever it is, it’s fun.
+Some experts point out that the best campaigns are focused, simple, and clear, and that will go down the audience.
+One remembers the Thumbs Up campaign of yesteryears-‘ refreshing Cola’ or Honda’s campaign for its new motorbike, ‘Navi- whatever it is, it’s fun.

-Is it a scooter, is it a bike, don’t know.
-Wherever it goes it’s a fun ride says the full page campaign in newspapers.
+Is it a scooter, is it a bike?
+I don’t know.
+Wherever it goes, it’s a fun ride, says the full-page campaign in newspapers.

-The Thumbs Up was indeed refreshing for the youth as Navi could be a fun ride for the young.
-So the simple, focused marketing communications are bound to deliver better results in the long run.
+The Thumbs Up was refreshing for the youth as Navi could be a fun ride.
+So simple, focused marketing communications are bound to deliver better results in the long run.

 7. Launching a product without trial marketing

-Many a time due to overconfidence in their abilities or their ideas, marketing heads roll out brands without first testing it out in the market place.
-Even the best of products can fail if there is not trial marketing to find out the problems with the product or distribution network and take remedial action.
-In recent year, many automobiles, mobile phone, and laptop brands have had to recall some of their batches of products due to technical glitches or for not conforming to regulatory standards.
+Due to overconfidence in their abilities or ideas, marketing heads often roll out brands without first testing them out in the marketplace.
+Even the best of products can fail if there is no trial marketing to discover the problems with the product or distribution network and take remedial action.
+In recent years, many automobiles, mobile phones, and laptop brands have had to recall some of their batches of products due to technical glitches or not conforming to regulatory standards.

 8. Focussing on design rather than customer requirement

-Understanding the needs of the customer is more important than the design aesthetics of a product.
-Sometimes, they just work on exiting design or product and try to fit in a new design.
+Understanding the customer’s needs is more important than the design aesthetics of a product.
+Sometimes, they just work on existing designs or products and try to fit in a new design.

-However, what is required is not a ‘me-too product to succeed but it should be based on identifying the customer type, behavior (motivation), and customer journey.
-The selection of design templates or dyes should be based on such an understanding of the consumer.
+However, what is required is not a ‘me-too product to succeed, but it should be based on identifying the customer type, behavior (motivation), and customer journey.
+The selection of design templates or dyes should be based on understanding the consumer.

-Most often a marketer estimates the total size of a market, say Rs 500 mn and calculate if we get at least 10% of the market share our earnings will be $50 mn in the first year itself.
-However, we are ignoring the competition, margins in the industry, typical ad spends or marketing promotion is not factored in.
+Most often, a marketer estimates the total size of a market, say Rs 500 mn and calculates if we get at least 10% of the market share, our earnings will be $50 mn in the first year itself.
+However, we are ignoring the competition, margins in the industry, and typical ad spending or marketing promotion is not factored in.

-Moreover, developing a customer profile is important as they can be visualized better, prioritize messaging to them and enable calls to action in promotional campaigns.
+Moreover, developing a customer profile is important as it can be visualized better, prioritize messaging, and enable calls to action in promotional campaigns.

 10. Understand big data

-Huge revolution in data mining and analysis has helped the marketers to use Big Data to understand consumer behavior and insights.
+A huge revolution in data mining and analysis has helped marketers to use Big Data to understand consumer behavior and insights.

 11. Social Media comes to the forefront

-Marketers were traditionally used to only dealing with the mass media and in the physical domain through hoardings and banners.
-However, the rapid growth of the internet, web, social media (Facebook, Pinterest, Twitter) has changed the dynamics of advertising and marketing promotion.
+Marketers were traditionally used to only dealing with the mass media and the physical domain through hoardings and banners.
+However, the rapid growth of the internet, web, and social media (Facebook, Pinterest, Twitter) have changed the dynamics of advertising and marketing promotion.

-It doesn’t mean that the marketer needs to understand the technical side of these new technologies but need to be tech-savvy to use the right medium to promote
+It doesn’t mean that the marketer needs to understand the technical side of these new technologies but needs to be tech-savvy to use the right medium to promote

 Conclusion

 Rapidly changing market dynamics, technology, recessionary trends, competition, and lower product life cycles have all made the life of the marketing manager quite challenging.
-Gone are the days when a company had a product that no one else could match.
-Even Apple finds itself in competition with a dozen copy cats within months of its new product launch.
+Those days are gone when a company had a product that no one else could match.
+Even Apple competes with a dozen copycats within months of its new product launch.

-The new-age marketing manager not only needs a strategy but also good creativity.
-For strategy, they use the left brain and for creativity (right brain) which means the good marketer needs to have good analytical and creative skills.
+The new-age marketing manager needs not only a strategy but also good creativity.
+For strategy, they use the left brain, and for creativity (right brain), a good marketer must have good analytical and creative skills.

-They must be able to craft and support the brand strategy with research data to get the management convinced on an idea.
+They must be able to craft and support the brand strategy with research data to get the management convinced of an idea.

-They should be visionaries and not having a herd mentality with no motivation to innovate.
-They have to seek answers to some questions at the start of every campaign or product launch- will this reinforce my brand positioning?
+Marketing managers should be visionaries without a herd mentality and no motivation to innovate.
+They must seek answers to some questions at the start of every campaign or product launch- will this reinforce my brand positioning?
 Will it add value to the company’s existing operations?

-The successful marketer has a long term perspective and not bothered about short term gains.
+Successful marketers have a long-term perspective and are not bothered about short-term gains.
 Salespeople push for short-term promotions and price discounts or new product launches that dilute the value of the existing brand.

-Simplicity in communication is a must for every marketing manager especially in devising campaigns.
-All that a brand has got is a few seconds of the consumer to make a good first impression.
-So it is very important to highlight the product qualities, how to use it, where to get it and so on.
+Simplicity in communication is a must for every marketing manager, especially in devising campaigns.
+All a brand has is a few seconds for the consumer to make a good first impression.
+So it is very important to highlight the product qualities, how to use it, where to get it, and so on.

-Successful marketing managers have good aesthetic sense and help the design team come up with the right packaging, logos and advertisement campaigns.
-They also need to be good at balancing budgets for promotional activities so that better return on investment (ROI) is achieved in online and offline promotions.
+Successful marketing managers have good aesthetic sense and help the design team develop the right packaging, logos, and advertisement campaigns.
+They also need to be good at balancing budgets for promotional activities to achieve a better return on investment (ROI) in online and offline promotions.

-More often they need to have a local as well as a global perspective as the next competition could be coming from not within the country but a cheaper brand from China or Taiwan.
-Or it could be a cheaper product available online due to lower distribution costs.
+More often, they need to have a local and global perspective as the next competition could be coming from not within the country but from a cheaper brand from China or Taiwan.
+Or it could be a cheaper online product due to lower distribution costs.

 Now pharma companies are not fighting among themselves but the new breed of marketers who sell medicines and cosmetics online at a much cheaper cost.

-Procter and Gamble have renamed its marketing department as brand management making them responsible singly responsible for strategy, plans and results for the brands.
-That’s how branding communications or (Bracomm!) has possibly come about.
+Procter and Gamble have renamed its marketing department brand management, making them responsible singly for strategy, plans, and results for the brands.
+That’s how branding communications (Bracomm!) has possibly come about.

 Recommended Articles